-- explain the thermodynamic and statistical foundations for liquid-solid and solid-solid phase transition processes and apply them to construct phase diagrams. - describe the specific characteristics of dendritic, eutectic and peritectic microstructures. - · explain the mechanisms of grain and phase boundary motion induced by external fields - use the phase-field method for simulation of microstructure formation processes using modeling approaches and challenges of current research - · has experiences in computing and conduction simulations of microstructure formation from an integrated computer lab.
+- explain the thermodynamic and statistical foundations for liquid-solid and solid-solid phase transition processes and apply them to construct phase diagrams. - · explain the mechanisms of phase boundary motion induced under driving forces - · use the phase-field method for simulation of microstructure formation processes - · have experiences in computing and conduction simulations of microstructure formation from an integrated computer lab.

-knowledge in materials science and in fundamental mathematics recommended regular attendance: 22,5 hours lecture, 11,5 hours exercises oral exam ca. 30 min
+Knowledge in materials science and in fundamental mathematics recommended regular attendance: 22,5 hours lecture, 11,5 hours exercises self-study: 116 hours oral exam ca. 30 min